AlgoLab/gppf/README.md

 We can see as an example the Dollo(2) output of [Exp.2](experimental_results/simulated/exp2/dollo.csv)

-Recreating experiments
+Replicating the experiments in the paper
 -----------------------
-To start the experiments described in the paper run the bash files `start_exp1.sh` and `start_exp2.sh` note that this experiments can be easily parallelized by separating the `for` cycles in different files or sessions.
-The bash files also recreate the plot and the table present in the paper by running programs `plot_from_csv.R` and `make_table.py`, the last two programs require the output file of `gppf` to be in the root directory, (as default)
+To start the experiments described in the paper, run the bash files `start_exp1.sh` and `start_exp2.sh`.
+Note that these experiments can be easily parallelized by separating the `for` cycles in different files or sessions.
+The bash files also recreate the plot and the table present in the paper by running programs `plot_from_csv.R` and `make_table.py`.
+The last two programs require the output file of `gppf` to be in the root directory, (as default).